JJ/granada-off/text/graffiti.md

 presided by a violin player and a baby painted, again, by El Niño de las Pinturas, feeling comfortable in this painting ground.
-Those staircases were created in 2015, and they were going to be completed with another piece at the end of the street, a thinking boyt beautifully rendered by, again, El Niño de las Pinturas.
-It is poignantly uncomplete.
+Those staircases were created in 2015, and they were going to be completed with another piece at the end of the street, a thinking boy beautifully rendered by, again, El Niño de las Pinturas.
+It is poignantly incomplete.
 El Niño, painting the kid, was on a ladder and he fell down while doing it.
 In the middle of the night, with cars passing by, nobody stepped up to help him.
-So it sits there, incomplete, as a testimony to the sometimes unhelpful nature of denizens of this place.
+So it sits there, unfinished, as a testimony to the sometimes unhelpful nature of denizens of this place.

-But let us travel to another place to check out the secret origins of graffiti in Granada.
-And you will have to take a ride or a city bus to the other tip of the city to find out a bit more about them.
-In fact, you could follow the freeway for around fifteen kilometers, but it is better if you take a couple of buses and go to the Nuevo Los Cármenes stadium.
+You might have seen, in one of the decorated staircases in that street, the acronym LJDA.
+We will have to move to another place, not far now as the crow flies, to check out the secret origins of graffiti in Granada.
+In fact, you could follow the ring round for a few kilometers, but it is better if you take a couple of buses and go to the Nuevo Los Cármenes stadium.
 Then look South, in the direction of the freeway, and will see a mostly dry river.